Another-Joy/Lead-Leadger/Unnamed Wargame/Game Rules.md

 - Capture a Building, by turning its Pips to your color.
 When turning pips, if you turn a neutral one, instead turn two.

+## Fortifications
+When a fortification has less health than the total of the units inside, each make attacks until the total of pips is lower or equal to the fortification's